Literature and sex

 You might wonder why he doesn’t avail himself of some of Bathsheba’s warmth?

-For Evangelicals, King David, Trump is a sinner, a flawed vessel, but he nevertheless offers a path to salvation for a fallen nation.
+For Evangelicals, Trump, King David, is a sinner, a flawed vessel, but he nevertheless offers a path to salvation for a fallen nation.

 Solomon is celebrated throughout the world as the richest and wisest of kings.
 He marries a pharaoh’s daughter and gains renown as an insightful judge, author of proverbs, and master of knowledge about all the riches of creation—The queen of Sheba journeys all the way to Jerusalem from her distant kingdom in Arabia to meet him, Solomon’s image is the ideal convergence of wisdom, opulence, and power in the person of a king.